theobald-software/theobald-software.github.io/_includes/_content/en/sap-customizing/customizing-for-deltaq.md

 Fill in your import parameters as shown in the screenshot.

 The parameter `I_SLOGSYS` is the logical name of the source system.
-If you're not sure what this is, consult the `T000` table for the respective client (LOGSYS field).
+If you're not sure what this is,<br> consult the `T000` table for the respective client (LOGSYS field).

 The field `I_SAPRL` will have a default value set by the SAP system.